JACT Greek Summer School 27 July to 9 August 2025.

 At Bryanston School, Blandford Forum, Dorset.

-The full course fee is £985; this includes full board and accommodation as well as over 30 hours of small group tuition.
-For non-resident students, the fee is £660, which includes tuition, full use of the facilities and all meals except for breakfast.
-The residential fee for the one-week teacher courses is £495.
+Course fees will be confirmed in due course.
+For resident students (i.e. those who live at the summer school for its duration) the fee will include full board and accommodation as well as over 30 hours of small group tuition.
+For non-resident students, it covers tuition, full use of the facilities and all meals except for breakfast.
+The residential fee for the one-week teacher courses will be confirmed in due course.
 If you need help with these costs, please check our Bursaries page here (also accessible via the menu above) for further details.

 Students MUST be 16 or over by the start of the course.